- Cervical cancer is a cancer that's found anywhere in the cervix. It mostly affects women under the age of 45.

-- The cervix is the opening between the vagina and the womb (uterus).
+- Anyone with a cervix can get cervical cancer.
+The cervix is the opening between the vagina and the womb (uterus).

 - It's part of the reproductive system and is sometimes called the neck of the womb.